 Please refer to Board of Trustees Policy, Administrative Withdrawal from a Course, for complete information.

 Please refer to the Registrar’s website for procedures of Administrative withdrawal.

 Please click the administrative withdrawal tutorial link for complete instructions.

 OTC will charge a $10 withdrawal fee to students who undergo administrative withdrawal.

 For more information, contact Dr. Gavin O’Connor at email@example.com.

 Note: Students should be aware that administrative withdrawal for lack of attendance or nonparticipation may reduce the amount of financial aid they receive, delay their graduation, or necessitate repayment of aid already received and does not relieve their obligation to pay all tuition and fees due to the college.

-Assessment should provide ongoing evidence of student learning at all levels: course, program and institution.
+OTC strives for its assessments to provide ongoing evidence of student learning at all levels: course, program and institution.

 More information concerning Assessment can be found at the Assessment of Student Learning website.

 Student course evaluations are an additional source of information and feedback regarding teaching, learning and curriculum effectiveness.
 The primary purpose for the course evaluation is to improve teaching and learning.
 It is a tool to provide feedback to instructors and administration concerning student perceptions of the effectiveness of instructional methods and procedures used in the course.
-Each semester, students have the opportunity to evaluate each course in which they are enrolled.
+Each semester, students have the opportunity to evaluate each course they took.
 Most of the survey items employ a five-point scale of strongly agree, agree, neutral, disagree or strongly disagree.
 Some of the items require choosing outstanding, average, below average or poor as the answer.
 Students may also add comments regarding the most and least effective elements of the course.